 Home Education in the UK 2018 is a rare administration free zone.
 If you never start school you don't have to register, there are no regulations or requirements beyond the need to provide an appropriate education.
 There is also very little research into methods and outcomes.
 The lack of research is disconcerting for would be home educators, and when the government tries to impose order upon the anarchy, their attempts are consequently ignorant.
 This ignorant legislation inevitably outrages and unites the entire home ed community, which is an incredible achievement because it includes religious fundamentalists, autonomous educationalists (anarchists), school refugees with special needs or bad behaviour, and the royal family.
 Till now regulation attempts have been thwarted because people united are quite hard to defeat.

-I expect every family educates in a different way, depending on the child's nature, parental preference/ability, family resources and the nature of the local community.
-What follows is a description of our home education path in the hope it sheds a bit of light on the possible, but everyone inevitably takes a unique path so this will only be of use to people for cherry picking ideas.
-Home education is inevitably a creative process you're going to have to make it up.
+Every family educates in a different way, depending on the child's nature, parental preference/ability, family resources and the nature of the local community.
+What follows is a description of our home education path in the hope it sheds a bit of light on the possible, maybe it'll be useful to people for cherry picking ideas.